 When will international travel resume?

 It is difficult to say when international travel will resume in its pre-Covid-19 conditions.
 Many countries around the world still have their borders closed.
 For example, Australia has a nationwide ban on international travel.
 But with the vaccination process taking place, there are new hopes that traveling might be going back to normal.
 There is a good chance that those American tourists that have taken the vaccination against Covid-19 might be able to visit the European Countries over the summer.
-While in the UK, they have adopted a traffic light system that divides destinations into three categories – green, amber and red.
-Those countries that are part of the green division involve fewest rules and when travellers return there won’t be quarantine for them.
-There are different rules and restrictions that each country has set related to traveling based on their own circumstances.
+While in the UK, they have adopted a traffic light system that divides destinations into three categories – green, amber, and red.
+Those countries that are part of the green division involve the fewest rules and when travelers return there won’t be quarantine for them.
+There are different rules and restrictions that each country has set related to travel based on their own circumstances.
 It is safe to say that it is likely that migration and travel will resume again only in 2022.

 Given that the vaccine still hasn’t spread out to everyone and the virus is not completely gone, you need to maintain safety when you go on business after the lockdown.
 Making proper plans, avoiding public transportation, getting tested, and making your itinerary short will help you keep safe.